Beyond templates: unique covers

 Authors who made the move.

-- Missing bleed and safe zones — KDP requires 0.125" bleed and specific safe zones for text.
+- Missing bleed and safe zones: KDP requires 0.125" bleed and specific safe zones for text.
 Placeit mockups do not include these technical specifications.

-- Expensive monthly subscription — $14.95/month ($179.40/year) for a tool primarily designed to create marketing images, not actual book covers.
+- Expensive subscription for low usage: $14.95/month ($179.40/year) for a tool primarily designed for marketing mockups, not book covers.

-When to use Placeit vs KDPEasy
+When to use Placeit and KDPEasy together

 Questions, answered.